inclusive-design/adaptive-palette/docs/devDoc/State.md

 the symbol payloads and the caret position.
 Every component that draws or edits the message reads it, so a change there re-renders all of them.

+Almost nothing writes that signal directly.
+Every edit goes through `editMessage()` in [`core/MessageEdit.ts`](../../src/client/core/MessageEdit.ts), which freezes the message and then offers it to the guard registered with `setEditGuard()`.
+A guard that returns `true` holds the
+edit: the signal is never written, so there is nothing to take back.
+Telegraphic translation registers the only guard, from `core/InitGlobals.ts`, to hold edits that would throw away a sentence request or the sentences on screen until the user agrees to them.
+What `editMessage()` publishes is frozen — the symbol array, each symbol in it, and each symbol's `modifierInfo` with its entries — so a cell that changed the message in place after publishing it would throw.

+Two writes skip the gate, both inside `features/telegraphic-translation/` and both marked as
+such: `clearMessageAndChoices()`, which has already cleared the state the guard would ask about, and `confirmDiscardEdit()`, which applies an edit the guard itself held.
+A raw `changeEncodingContents.value = …` anywhere else is a bug.

 ## Navigation state

 [`core/NavigationStack.ts`](../../src/client/core/NavigationStack.ts) keeps two signals of its own